Connecting the local government with Drupal through AWS hosting

 Agility and automation are two important factors.
 Through continuous growth, integration, testing, monitoring and feedback, delivery, and deployment, each stage of the DevOps lifecycle works on narrowing the gap between development and operations and driving production.

-Shared space on an existing Code Enigma server for a limited period and three hosted Jenkins “jobs” to run the orchestration.
+We gave Cumbria some shared space on an existing Code Enigma server for a limited period and three hosted Jenkins “jobs” to run the orchestration.